 According to a study, creatine increases muscle mass when added to an exercise regimen.
 It improved the strength on the bench press, along with a reduction in myostatin, a protein that inhibits muscle cell growth.
 What’s more, creatine benefits both beginners and more advanced weight lifters.

 A review of over 150 studies found an average 2.2% increase in lean body mass and a 3.2% decrease in body fat for those taking creatine.
 When combined with weight training, current research suggests that creatine is the single most effective supplement for adding muscle mass.

-If you already have high creatine levels, you may receive less or insignificant extra supplements.
+You may receive less or insignificant extra supplements if you already have high creatine levels.
 However, you may see amazing improvements if you are with low creatine stores.